Enveloppe/obsidian-enveloppe/docs/COMMANDS.md

 ## Copy path

 You can choose to add a command to copy the path (from the blog) of the current note.
 This command is only available if you have enabled the copy link feature in [[Plugin]].

+## Run command for a repository

+This command is only available if you have more than one repository configured.
+It will allow you to run a command for a specific repository configured in the settings.